IsaiGalarza/openshift-brms53/README.md

 3) Due to memory issues, deploying jboss-brms.war and designer.war at the same time doesn't work.
 So by default, we have configured only jboss-brms.war to deploy automatically.
 After jboss-brms.war is deployed, you need to rename the file 'designer.war.dodeploy.delayed' to 'designer.war.dodeploy' to trigger the deployment of the designer app.

+   $ ssh [UUID]@brms53-$your_domain.rhcloud.com
+   $ mv brms53/jbossas-7/standalone/deployments/designer.war.dodeploy.delayed     \
+        brms53/jbossas-7/standalone/deployments/designer.war.dodeploy

+   You should see the web designer war deploy if you are watching the logs:

+   $ rhc-tail-files -a brms53

 That is really it now, once it starts up your BRMS 5.3 product is available at: